The Best Crypto Exchanges In Canada

 - Instant credit/debit card transfers

-In July 2020, Wealthsimple, Canada’s largest robo-advisor, unveiled Wealthsimple Crypto, and with that move, entered the cryptocurrency market.
+In July 2020, Wealthsimple, Canada’s largest robo-advisor, unveiled Wealthsimple Crypto, and entered the cryptocurrency market.
 Wealthsimple Crypto has several features that appeal to beginner crypto investors.
-You can open an account within minutes, and there are no account minimums.
+You can open an account within minutes and there are no account minimums.

 Wealthsimple executes trades instantly, and there are no fees for depositing or withdrawing to and from your Crypto account.
 When Crypto launched, you could only trade two coins, Bitcoin and Ethereum.
-However, in 2021 they expanded their offering to no fewer than 14 cryptocurrencies.
+However, they’ve since expanded their offering, and as of 2022, you can now trade more than 50 coins.

 Wealthsimple Crypto Features: